Independent Scotch Whisky Bottlers Available in Israel

 See Single Malts of Scotland, Elixir Distillers.

-A brand name used by Elixir to bring you a selection of single malts from various Islay distilleries.
+Yet another brand name from Elixir which bring you a selection of single malts from various Islay distilleries.
+I've never tried them but they look interesting.
+Coming from Elixir, they can't be bad.

 Available in Israel from https://Sipil.co.il